My voice echoes inside my head

 Where the occlusion is due to ear wax all that is required is a visit to a doctor or nurse for the ear to be syringed.

-When flying, I always take drops about half and hour before the plane lands, but for more information, see my page on the effects of flying.
+When flying, I always take drops about half and hour before the plane lands, but for more information, see my page on effects of flying.
+The same drops or decongestant pills help when the blockages are due to colds.

 With my first few hearing aid moulds, I had bad occlusion problems which have now been rectified.
 I explain more on the page on hearing aids.